 Hope arises when we move into action.
 I like to say that hope is love in action.
 So if you don’t already have a “green team” or a Creation Care committee (whatever you want to call it) here at St. John’s, I hope you’ll form one and will start to explore what you can accomplish together.
 I hope that those of you interested in building a network of people in the diocese committed to Creation care will give me your names, so that we can work together and support each other.
 I hope you’ll read the blog posts on my new Website, Reviving Creation.
 And I hope that some of you will join me on Sunday, September 21st, when the largest rally in the history of the climate movement will be held in New York City, the People’s Climate March.
 As Bill McKibben puts it, “If you’re wondering how to react to the devastating news that the Antarctic is melting out of control: New York.
 If you’re scared like I am by the pictures of the fire and drought across the West: New York.
 If you’re feeling like it’s time to change the trajectory of this planet: we’ll see you in New York.”

 The melting ice in West Antarctica may be unstoppable, but so is the love that made us, that sustains us, and that calls us to stand up for life.
 Jesus is among us now, just as he was among those hungry crowds, offering us here at this table the nourishing gift of his presence and power.
 There is so much left to save, so much good that we can do, so many ways that we can help to build a better world.

-I’ll close with the words of Helen Keller: “I am only one, but still I am one.
+I’ll close with the words of Edward Everett Hale: “I am only one, but still I am one.
 I cannot do everything, but still I can do something.
 And because I cannot do everything, I will not refuse to do something I can do.”
 What is Jesus inviting you to do?